sd17spring/sd17spring.github.io/_days/day-2.md

 >>> exec(open('hello.py').read())
 ```

-### Method 4: inside the iPython interpreter
+### Method 4: inside the IPython interpreter

-In general ipython is a superior option to the basic python interpreter if you want to execute Python in interactive mode.
-There are lots of advantages to ipython ([here](http://www.ifh.de/~middell/public/pyroot/ipython.html) is a good list), but one of my favorites is tab completion.
-Open up ipython by executing the command ipython.
-At the ipython command prompt type "run he" and then hit the tab key. iPython should complete the command to run hello.py.
-Now if you press enter, the code will execute (as in Method 3).
+In general IPython is a superior option to the basic python interpreter if you want to execute Python in interactive mode.
+There are lots of advantages to IPython ([here](http://www.ifh.de/~middell/public/pyroot/ipython.html) is a good list), but one of my favorites is tab completion.
+Open up IPython by executing the command `ipython`.
+At the IPython command prompt type "run he" and then hit the <kbd>tab</kbd> key.
+IPython should complete the command to run `hello.py`.
+Now if you press <kbd>Enter</kbd>, the code will execute (as in Method 3).

 **Exercise for the class**: Now that you have seen these methods of invoking Python code, convert your solution to TP Exercise 2.4 into a Python script, and then execute the Python script using at least two of the methods above.